erthium/hashiwokakero/README.md

 - At most two bridges connect a pair of islands.
 - An island must hold bridges that mathces it's own number.

+Plot-twist is that there may not be only 1 solution.
+Sometimes the structure of the board allows to have 2 different ways to go and still fulfill all the rules.

 <img src="https://github.com/ErtyumPX/hashiwokakero/assets/49292808/d4093342-5ae5-43e2-8fda-da4ad8901cec" width="250" height="250" title="Unsolved Hashi">
 <img src="https://github.com/ErtyumPX/hashiwokakero/assets/49292808/3e6096df-abb5-4f02-a41e-70d7056f9337" width="250" height="250 title="Solved Hashi">

-Plot-twist is that there may not be only 1 solution.
-Sometimes the structure of the board allows to have 2 different ways to go and still fulfill all the rules.

 ## General Structure

-Node: A class that holds basic values for board cells

-class Node
-    int type = 0->empty, 1->island, 2->bridge
-    int bridge_count -> 1, 2 (only if type=2)

-Board: A 2 dimensional array for Nodes
+Will be written soon...

 ## Generator Algorithm

-...will be worked on soon
+Will be written soon...

 ## Solver Algorithm

-Function that takes 2 dimensional array of Nodes as an input and returns the array filling the gaps, or -1 if it's unsolvable

-Algorithm in psuedocode
+Will be written soon...

 func solve_hashi(board)